-When you buy power from your utility company it is sold to you at a certain rate per kWh.
+A kWh (kilowatt hour) is the basic unit of electricity energy.
+When you buy electricity from your utility company it is sold to you at a certain rate per kWh.
 The kWh amount will be identified on each monthly electrical bill.
-Add the amount identified on each monthly bill for the year to get your total annual usage.
+Add the kWh amount identified on each monthly bill for the year to get your total annual usage.

-Voltage Level of Connection
+Voltage level of connection

 Your equipment supplier or electrical contractor will provide you with the required voltage level of connection.
-For example, a house always uses 120 or 240 volts and a mini MG installed on a house would likely be connected at 240 volts.
+For example, a house always uses 120 or 240 volts, a mini-MG installed on a house would likely be connected at 240 volts.
 MG owners are responsible for ensuring that the voltage levels at the point of interconnection are maintained.

-Single or Three Phase
+Single or three phase